gsoft-inc/wl-squide/docs/getting-started/default.md

 2. During registration, a module receives [the shared services](/reference/runtime/runtime-class.md) of the federation application and use them to dynamically register its [routes](/reference/runtime/runtime-class.md#register-routes) and [navigation items](/reference/runtime/runtime-class.md#register-navigation-items).

-3. Once [all the remote modules are registered](/reference/registration/useAreRemotesReady.md), the host application will create a React Router [instance](https://reactrouter.com/en/main/routers/create-browser-router) with the registered routes and [renders a navigation menu](/reference/routing/useRenderedNavigationItems.md) with the registered navigation items.
+3. Once [all the modules are registered](/reference/registration/useAreModulesReady.md), the host application will create a React Router [instance](https://reactrouter.com/en/main/routers/create-browser-router) with the registered routes and [renders a navigation menu](/reference/routing/useRenderedNavigationItems.md) with the registered navigation items.

 That's a nutshell overview.
 Of course, there is more to it, but these are the main ideas.